fsprojects/fantomas/README.md

 Second, Fantomas is my favourite character in the literature.
 Finally, Fantomas means "ghost" in French; coincidentally F# ASTs and formatting rules are so *mysterious* to be handled correctly.

+## Want to help?
+Would like to contribute?
+Read [the formatting conventions](FormattingConventions.md) and [the Usage notes](Usage.md) and discuss on [the issues](../../issues).
+You can fork the GitHub repository and send a pull request.

 ## Acknowledgments
-I would like to gratefully thank [EricGT](https://github.com/EricGT) for his comments and feedbacks.
+I would like to gratefully thank [EricGT](https://github.com/EricGT) for his comments and feedbacks from the early stage.
 Without his help, this project will not complete, let alone be useful.

 ## License